leeandher/100DaysOfCode/Log.md

 **Links**: [JS30/20 - Step Up to the Mic][js30r]

-**Goals for Tomorrow:** Complete 21st JS30 Challenge, keep working through RFB, mess around with the Twitter API if I get the chance.
+**Goals for Tomorrow**: Complete 21st JS30 Challenge, keep working through RFB, mess around with the Twitter API if I get the chance.

 ---